What's The Evidence That Supervised Drug Injection Sites Save Lives?

 "It's about making a space where drug users are allowed to feel like people," says Darwin Fisher, Insite's longtime program coordinator.
 "We're also mindful that this is a respite from the street and at times it might be difficult for people to leave the only situation that feels vaguely safe for them in a day."

-Milloy concurs, describing Insite as "a place which is an official healthcare setting which is not judgmental, which does not stigmatize them for their drug use, and which accepts that they are people first and foremost," he says.
+Milloy concurs, describing Insite as "a place which is an official healthcare setting which is not judgmental, which does not stigmatize them for their drug use, and which accepts that they are people first and foremost."

 Milloy says studying supervised injection presents challenges.
 Early on, they considered setting up the gold standard for a study — a randomized trial — but that would mean separating a sample of drug users into two groups, one that gets access to Insight, and one that doesn't.
 He says denying a potentially life-saving service to some people seemed unethical.